airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/edit-stream-configuration.md

 :::

 ## Modify streams in your connection
+A connection's schema consists of one or many streams.
+Each stream is most commonly associated with a database table or an API endpoint.
+Within a stream can have one or many fields or columns.
 In the **Activate the streams you want to sync** table, you can choose which streams to sync and how they are organized in the destination.

 To modify streams: